RetroReversing/retroReversing/categories/hardware/devkits.md

 ---
 # Nintendo Console Development Kit Hardware
+Nintendo has used Intelligent Systems to create all their Development Kit hardware and then Nintendo would officially sell them to game development studios for a high price.

 ## Nintendo Entertainment System (NES/Famicom)
 {% include link-to-other-post.html post="/famicom-nes-development-kit/" description="For information about Nintendo's Famicom development hardware check out this post." %}